 (Please note, this means you should NOT submit a PDF!)

-Please work on your problem sets with a partner.
+Please work on your homeworks with a partner.
 It should be more fun and help you meet folks in the department you may not have otherwise gotten a chance to work with.
-To find a partner who is not in your lab, try the Piazza partner search or ask around on Slack.
-Also, make sure to work with a different partner for each problem set.
+To find a partner who is not in your lab, try the Piazza partner search.
+Also, make sure to work with a different partner for each homework.
 Only one member of each team should submit a solution.
 Please clearly indicate both team members in a comment at the top of your submission.
 Happy hacking :)

-Submit problem sets via the 505 Dropbox.
+Submit homeworks via the 505 Dropbox.
 If you absolutely must, you can submit up to 2 days late, but the policy is to subtract 10% per day.

-Unlike problem sets, exams should be entirely your own work.
+Unlike homeworks, exams should be entirely your own work.
 Please submit your exam via the 505 Dropbox.

-If you'd like to interact with a real person please come to Zach's office hours (TDB CSE 546), Jared's office hours (TDB CSE 218).
-Because schedules are hectic, some times and locations may change throughout the quarter, so we've included the exact schedule for in-person help below:
+If you'd like to interact with a real person please come to Zach's office hours (Friday at 10:30 CSE 546), Jared's office hours (Wednesday at 3pm CSE 218, 2nd Floor Breakout).
+Because schedules are hectic, some times and locations may change throughout the quarter, so please reach out if you're stuck!

 The classic 505 materials and Types and Programming Languages textbook are also excellent for learning all the material we'll cover in class and more, but from a traditional pen-and-paper perspective.